rasteiro11/RISCV_EMULATOR/README.md

   - run code in emulator

 - How to run
-  - Compile to assembly to binary
+  - Compile from assembly to binary
   ```
    make compile
   ```